lightning/bolts/02-peer-protocol.md

 The `feerate-per-kw` is generally only a concern to the sender (who pays the fees), but that is also the feerate paid by HTLC transactions; thus unresonably large fee rates can also penalize the reciepient.

+The native blockchain asset is always required for fees, and therefore must be included in every channel.

 #### Future